Get started with Apryse WebViewer SDK in a Svelte Project

 1npx sv create <project-name>

-You may be asked if you want to install the sv package - in this case, enter "y".
+3. You may be asked if you want to install the svelte package.
+In this case, select yes.

 shell